❓FAQs on DaaS

 The country will own all the infrastructure of DaaS.

-This includes the core IP of the underlying open source DPG, and full control (management and data) of the systems deployed under DaaS pilot.
+This includes the core IP of the underlying open source DPG, as well as full control of management and data for the systems deployed under the DaaS pilot.

-It is not like owning vs renting a house.
-Think of it as building a house from scratch brick by brick, vs buying a readymade house which you can move into quickly where the foundations are ready but you can do your own customisations as you use.
+The distinction is not between owning vs renting a house.
+Rather, think of it as building a house from scratch brick by brick, vs buying a ready-made house that you can move into quickly, where the foundations are already in place but you can do your own customisations as needed.

 Is it really so easy?
 Have you done it before?

-It is a plug and play if you select one of the cloud options; however, it will require some configurations and extensions according to local country contexts, systems and need.
-This will be a minimalist effort provided by the Service Provider that goes into ensuring the ready packaged DPI solutions (DaaS) work in a manner best suited to your goals.
+It operates as a plug-and-play solution if you select one of the cloud options; however, it will require some configurations and extensions according to local country contexts, systems, and needs.
+This will be a minimalist effort provided by the Service Provider that goes into ensuring the ready-packaged DPI solutions (DaaS) work in a manner best suited to your goals.

-None of the concepts of DaaS are new - cloud is frequently used by governments, as are packaged software solutions, and DPI.
+None of the concepts of DaaS are new.
+Cloud technology is frequently used by governments, as are packaged software solutions, and DPI.
 They have all individually demonstrated ample proof of success.
 DaaS simply combines and harnesses the power of these existing innovations and infrastructure to enable rapid deployment of socioeconomic projects.

-Since DaaS core packages are fully open source, the possibility of vendor lock-in issue is minimal.
+Since DaaS core packages are fully open source, the possibility of vendor lock-in issues is minimal.
 Core DaaS packages are built cloud-neutral and will be tested across clouds.

-Moreover, multiple SPs will be offered for each DaaS product category that the countries can choose and re-choose between as per their need and preference to create a choice of vendors
+Moreover, multiple SPs will be offered for each DaaS product category.
+Countries can choose and modify their selections between providers as needed based on their requirements and preferences to create a choice of vendors

 When can I see a pilot of (some service), at a sandbox level

 Individual DPGs that are powering DaaS have their own sandboxes.
-Countries are free to reach out to them directly to experience their products before experiencing them through DaaS if so preferred.
+Countries are free to reach out to them directly to experience their products before accessing them through DaaS if preferred.

 Once the use case from a country is known, how long will it take for the "package" to be ready